 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Cons: Should a hurricane strike, the island is vulnerable.
+Cons: The hurricane threat is real.
 Hurricane Charley struck Pine Island in 2004 and did extensive damage.
 Irma came ashore in 2017 and also caused damage.
 The latest hurricane, Ian, brought significant flooding and wind damge in 2022.

-Notes: At least one person has called St. James City a "drinking town with a fishing problem."
-The population has grown by 10% in the last decade.
+Notes: The population has stayed steady during the last decade.
 Pine Island is popular with nature lovers, fishermen, artists, writers and musicians (including the late, great Jimmy Buffet).
 Home prices have increased a whopping 40% since a year ago.

 Recommended as a Retirement Spot?
 Yes